Exploring the over-hyped pleasures of an orange and vanilla wit beer.

-I’m always a sucker for a gimmicky beer, especially on a blisteringly hot summer day (we’re in summer now, right?) that has been spend wandering up and down the tourist-laden streets of Notting Hill.
+I’m always a sucker for a gimmicky beer, especially on a blisteringly hot summer day (we’re in summer now, right?) that has been spent wandering up and down the tourist-laden streets of Notting Hill.
 And so spotting a selection of what might uncharitably be called ‘novelty’ beers from Pressure Drop in the local Oddbins, I couldn’t resist giving one a go.
 And so I find myself drinking a Wallbanger and wondering where all the promised flavours actually are.

 Wallbanger comes with a colourful, cartoonish label and the promise that it is a “blood orange and vanilla wit”.
 Why blood oranges are more important than regular ranges is unclear, and I can’t honestly say that range and vanilla are two flavours that I would immediately consider combining in any other circumstance, but I was nevertheless intrigued and mildly excited at the possibilities that this held.